Scholarships awarded should be scholarships paid - #WhyNotWaterloo?

 The University of Waterloo sets higher wage rates for sessional instructors because the expectation is that running an entire class is more hours and harder work than TAing.
 However, the university then claws back funds from sessional instructors who are also graduate students, so that many actually see lower take-home pay, as more of their total compensation becomes taxable.

-UW justifies this by arguing that as a grad you aren't supposed to work more than 10 hours/week (average), no matter if you're TAing or teaching, so it doesn't really matter where funds come from.
-Plus, instructing is a great learning experience!
+UW justifies this by arguing that as a grad you aren't supposed to work more than 10 hours/week (average), no matter if you're TAing or teaching, so it doesn't really matter where/when the funds come from.
+Plus, they assert that instructing is a great learning experience!
 But this not only ignores the above-mentioned issues of taxation and real rises in living costs, it also fundamentally ignores lived experiences on the ground.

-Many grads feel extremely grateful for the chance to hone their instructional skills by teaching their own course.
+Of course, many grads feel extremely grateful for the opportunity to hone their instructional skills by teaching their own course.
 Indeed, it's a privilege to be entrusted with the education of undergraduates, which is at the heart of the university's mandate.
 However, with great privilege comes great responsibility.
-Paid jobs in many fields (in)directly provide professional experience, but this doesn't negate the real labour involved and how UW benefits from it.
+Paid jobs in many fields (in)directly provide professional experience; this doesn't negate the real labour involved, nor how UW benefits from it.

 Anyone who has instructed a university course knows that it's often nearly impossible to do so properly in only 10hrs/week.
 In reality, you simply can't stop answering student emails, holding a tutorial, teaching a class, or grading papers when you reach the hours in your contract.
 Instead, you do what you have to do: work overtime to ensure undergrad students have a good experience, and sacrifice those hours from your own coursework and research time.
 This can have knock-on effects like increased stress, lower grades, or needing more time to graduate.

-It's not ungrateful to expect to paid fairly for the actual work you do; what's ungrateful is to take advantage of students’ dedication to do their jobs well to unfairly benefit from hours and hours of unpaid overtime labour they put towards fulfilling the university’s core mandate, and then tell them they're the ones being demanding if they dare speak up.
+It is not ungrateful to expect to be paid fairly for the actual work you do; what is ungrateful is to take advantage of students’ dedication to doing their jobs well to unfairly benefit from hours and hours of unpaid overtime labour they put towards fulfilling the university’s core mandate, only to then tell them they are the ones being demanding if they dare to speak up.
 Just because this is the norm at UW, doesn't make it OK.